Caitlin's Way: Main characters

-Griffen Lowe is the 14-year-old son of Jim and Dori and Caitlin's second cousin.
-He is a very smart kid, always earning straight A's.
-Griffen's hobbies include computers, riding his bike, playing the guitar, and singing in a band with his best friends Brett and Eric called Bad Hygiene.
+Griffin Lowe is the 14-year-old son of Jim and Dori and Caitlin's second cousin.
+He is a very smart kid, always earning straight As.
+Griffin's hobbies include computers, riding his bike, playing the guitar, and singing in a band with his best friends Brett and Eric called Bad Hygiene.
 When he first learned that Caitlin would come to live with them, he wasn't too happy about it.
-The two of them often get into fights and Griffen will usually make cruel remarks about her past to anger Caitlin.
+The two of them often get into fights and Griffin will usually make cruel remarks about her past to anger Caitlin.
 Despite all the arguing, they eventually form a brother and sister like relationship and become each other's best friends.
 They will always help each other out, no matter what the situation is or how much trouble they get into.
 He is often the voice of reason for Caitlin and he's always there to give advice to her and has admitted to her that he never likes it when she is sad, but is always there to comfort her.